fastenhealth/blog/_posts/2026-07-04-developers-need-to-know-sql-is-not-enough-for-fhir-data.md

 Not every use case needs a CDR.
 If you’re building a pure data pipeline where FHIR records pass through and aren't queried, or you’re storing archival logs, S3 or a simple JSONB column is perfectly reasonable.
 The same goes for archival storage and audit logs, where you only ever need to retrieve a specific record by its exact ID, not search or traverse it.

-***The rule of thumb:** If you’ll ever need to query, filter, or traverse FHIR data after you**** store it, use a CDR.
-If you truly just need to store it and never touch it again, S3 or SQL is fine.*
+*The rule of thumb*: **If you’ll ever need to query, filter, or traverse FHIR data after you store it, use a CDR.
+If you truly just need to store it and never touch it again, S3 or SQL is fine.**

 The expensive mistake is choosing simple storage for something that starts as archival but quietly becomes a query engine six months later.
 Build for the future, not just today.